Breeze/northwind-demo/client/STEPS-Client-Angular.md

 ### Start the server

-Start the `NorthwindServer` project now, so it will be available to serve data requests.
+Start the server project now (`NorthwindServer` or `NorthwindSequelize`), so it will be available to serve data requests.
+If you haven't created the server, refer back to the [STEPS](../STEPS.md) document.

 ### Get Customer data